-Many, many Contura owners appreciate their wood burning stoves for one special property: It shows a lot of the fire.
+Many, many Contura owners appreciate their wood stoves for one special property: It shows a lot of the fire.
 Large front glass and generous side glass means that you can see the fire from (nearly) every angle.
 Look out for our symbol for flame visibility!
 It indicates how much of the fire the model shows.

-With our accessories you can give the log burner your own personal style and adapt it to your interests and needs.
+With our accessories you can give your new log burner your own personal style and adapt it to your interests and needs.
 You can, for example, choose the colour, a different top plate, door, log box, baking oven, hotplate, fan, heat tank, damper, a connection to outdoor air, floor protector and much more.
-All accessories are made by Contura for Contura and fit the stoves perfectly.
+All accessories are made by Contura for Contura and our modern wood stoves perfectly.
 Read more about accessories here.

 Are wood burning stoves safe?